AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

    - Test email sending with various providers
    - Document the solution

-2. **Update Subscription Tier System**:
+2. ✅ **Update Subscription Tier System**:
-   - Update PlanTier enum in app/models/plan.py
+   - ✅ Update PlanTier enum in app/models/plan.py
-   - Create database migration for new tier structure
+   - ✅ Create database update script for new tier structure
-   - Update any code references to old tier names
+   - ✅ Update any code references to old tier names
-   - Test plan creation, upgrades, and renewals
+   - ✅ Test plan creation and verify all 5 tiers are in the database
-   - Document the changes
+   - ✅ Document the changes

 ### Short-term Tasks (1-2 weeks)
 1. ✅ Document the current architecture in detail (completed in architecture.md)